Reviewing a Juju Charm is a process that can easily be broken down into the following parts:

 Post that information to the bug report or merge request, starting off with a "Thanks" no matter the outcome of the review.
 If you are a community member and/or contributor, you can leave your general approval or disapproval based on your findings.
 Normally people use "+1 LGTM" to indicate approval.
 Of course, in moments of disapproval, we suggest posting information as to why you disapprove.

 If you are a ~charmer or wishing to become a ~charmer, make sure you are applying the Reviewers Guidelines.

 First off, thank you for your review of the charm.
 Your review helps improve the Juju community as a whole and we appreciate your time and effort.
-If you've found that you are ready to be part of the ~charmers group and want the responsibilities of a member of the ~charmers team, we recommend you seek out how to apply for membership to the team via #juju on IRC (Freenode) and on the Juju mailing list.
+If you've found that you are ready to be part of the ~charmers group and want the responsibilities of a member of the ~charmers team, we recommend you seek out how to apply for membership to the team via #juju on IRC (Freenode) and on the Juju Discourse forum.